cfengine/documentation/examples/tutorials/render-files-with-mustache-templates.markdown

 How it works

 When working with templates, you need a template and data (parameters).
 Based on this CFEngine will render a file that fills the data in the appropriate places based on the template.
-Let’s create a templating solution for our home grown myapp-application.
+Let's create a templating solution for our home grown myapp-application.
 Below you can see the desired end state of the config file to the left.
 The right column shows the template we will use.

 <table>
 <tr>